OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 +-----------+---------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------+

 .. note::
-   Debian front-ends are not certified to manage VMware infrastructures with OpenNebula
+   Debian front-ends are not certified to manage VMware infrastructures with OpenNebula.

 KVM Nodes
 --------------------------------------------------------------------------------